2024 Water Summit Speakers

 Morgan County

 Josh Messmer is the Morgan County administrator.
 He has served in that role for five years, and has been working on the county’s aquifer study with INTERA for approximately 18 months.
 Josh is a civil engineer with both his PE and SE licenses.
-Before becoming the Morgan County administrator, he served as the city engineer for the City of Martinsville and before that designed elevated water towers with Phoenix Fabricators & Erectors.
+Before becoming the Morgan County administrator, he served as the city engineer for the City of Martinsville and before that designed elevated water towers with Phoenix Fabricators and Erectors.

 Jason Moeckel